Vitamin D2 Side Effects

 Generic Name: ergocalciferol

-Note: This document contains side effect information about ergocalciferol.
-Some of the dosage forms listed on this page may not apply to the brand name Vitamin D2.
+Note: This page contains side effects data for the generic drug ergocalciferol.
+It is possible that some of the dosage forms included below may not apply to the brand name Vitamin D2.

 For the Consumer

 Applies to ergocalciferol: oral capsules and solution

 Possible hypervitaminosis D effects: polyuria, nocturia, polydipsia, hypercalciuria, reversible azotemia, hypertension, nephrocalcinosis, generalized vascular calcification, irreversible renal insufficiency (may be fatal), mental retardation, widespread soft tissue calcification, osteoporosis, dwarfism, vague aches, stiffness, weakness, nausea, anorexia, constipation, mild acidosis, anemia, weight loss.